Documentation Index

 1. Navigate to the Google Cloud Platform Console.
 If you haven't used this Google Cloud Platform Console yet, agree to their terms and conditions.

-4. Enter a Project name, select an Organization and Location, and click Create.
+4. Enter a Project name, select an organization and location, and click Create.

 Step #3: Adding Gmail API and Google Calendar API scopes

-2. Search for "Gmail API" and select it from the search results.
+2. Search for Gmail API and select it from the search results.

 3. Click Enable.

-5. Search for "Google Calendar API" and select it from the search results.
+5. Search for Google Calendar API and select it from the search results.
+Make sure you select the standard API published by Google, not enterprise connectors or migration tools.

 6. Click Enable.